barrymay/react-spring-talk/README.md

 ### All other demos:

-#### Run the code remotely from code sandbox
+#### Run the code remotely from code sandbox (no git clone needed)

 - Run directly from the [code sandboxes](https://codesandbox.io/dashboard/sandboxes/React-Spring-Talk).
-Note that CodeSandbox doesn't sorts by last modified, so use the sort option on top
+Note that CodeSandbox doesn't sort by last modified, so use the sort option on top.
+Demo names are in order of presentation.

-#### Run the code locally
+#### OR...
+Run the code locally

 - Requirements